CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-sureedge.md

 ### Deploying SUREedge

-You can achieve a single-button deployment of a new Cloud Foundry using CenturyLink Cloud Blueprints.
+You can achieve a single-button deployment of a new SUREedge instance using CenturyLink Cloud Blueprints.

 #### Deciding Which Blueprint to Use